cepalium/railway-crossing/README.md

-# Railway Crossing by 2 Sensors
+# Railway Crossing by 2 Ultrasonic Sensors
 The railway model in Zusebau room 2045 should be extended by a Crossing Gate.
 The gate will be operated by a servo motor, a train has to be detected by sensors before and after the crossing.
 The gate should be open when no train is in the area, the gate should be closed as soon as a train is on or near the crossing.
 Under no circumstances can the gate be open while a train is passing.
 Think about the right set of sensors to assure this requirement.
 During this task, modifications to the railway model are not allowed or needed.